-Pictures taken at Axalp rise more or less the same question.
-People want to know if the condensation clouds surrounding the aircraft represent some kind of visual manifestation of the “sonic boom” or some other phenomenon tied to the flight at transonic speeds.
+Pictures taken at Axalp always rise the same question: people want to know if the condensation clouds surrounding the aircraft represent some kind of visual manifestation of the “sonic boom” or some other phenomenon related to the flying at transonic speeds.

 The following video shows a series of pictures the clouds caused by the Prandtl-Glauert Singularity:

-The following video give an idea of the sound heard from the ground of a Concorde flying at supersonic speed:
+The following video gives an idea of the sound of a Concorde flying at supersonic speed heard from the ground: